 NOTE - Flue gas may be slightly acidic and may adversely affect some building materials.
-If any vent termination is used and the flue gases may impinge on the building material, a corrosion-resistant shield (minimum 24 inches square) should be used to protect the wall surface.
+If any vent termination is used and the flue gasses may impinge on the building material, corrosion-resistant shield (minimum 24 inches square) should be used to protect the wall surface.
 If the optional tee is used, the protective shield is recommended.
 The shield should be constructed using wood, plastic, sheet metal or other suitable material.
 All seams, joints, cracks, etc. in the affected area should be sealed using an appropriate sealant.
-See "FIGURE 41".
+See "Figure 42".

 Intake and exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-"FIGURE 34" through "FIGURE 42" show typical terminations.
+"Figure 34" through "Figure 41" show typical terminations.